AustriaOfficial Name: Republic of Austria

 - Take some time before traveling to consider your personal security and check for useful tips for traveling safely abroad

 CRIME: Austria has one of the lowest crime rates in Europe, and violent crime is rare, however, crimes involving theft of personal property do occur.
 As such, most crimes involving U.S. citizens are crimes of opportunity involving theft of personal belongings.
 Travelers are also targets of pickpockets who operate where tourists tend to gather.
 Some of the spots where such crimes are most frequently reported include the plaza around St. Stephen’s Cathedral, and the nearby pedestrian shopping areas (in Vienna’s First District).

 The U.S. Embassy receives reports of theft and pick pocketing on public transportation lines, especially on those lines coming into and out from the city center, as well as on the trains that run between Vienna and Budapest, Prague, and Rome, and in train stations.
 Secure your personal belongings and always take precautions while on public transportation and in public places such as cafes and tourist areas.

 Don’t buy counterfeit and pirated goods, even if they are widely available.
-Not only are the bootlegs illegal to bring back into the United States, by buying them, you may also be breaking local law.
+Not only are the bootlegs illegal to bring back into the United States, but by buying them, you may also be breaking local law.